top of page

 We are an Orthodox congregation.
 As a sign of respect to the members of our congregation and the sanctity of the Shabbat day itself, we kindly ask that you observe the following:

-• ladies should wear smart, modest clothing that covers your arms, and refrain from wearing trousers or shorts because we are an Orthodox congregation
+Even if it is not your practice, we request that when you visit us for a Shabbat service that women wear smart, modest clothing that covers your arms, and refrain from wearing trousers or shorts because we are an Orthodox congregation.

 Coming into the shul

-There is a security presence at the shul.
+There is a security presence at the shul which consists of paid and voluntary individuals.
 Please be patient, and answer any questions you are asked.
 It is for our collective safety that security operate onsite.

 Once you enter the premises, please make your way straight inside; do not hang about or cluster.